dinesh-hu/SFE_class_2016/SFESLDHConv/README.md

 Description : 'Plots a log-log-graph of the performance of stop-loss and delta hedging for decreasing observation frequancy'

-Keywords : delta, stop-loss, hedging, convergence, asset, black-scholes, call, simulation, cost, delta, strategy
+Keywords : 'delta, stop-loss, hedging, convergence, asset, black-scholes, call, simulation, cost, delta, strategy'

 See also : 'SFESLDHPerf, SFEStopLossLogic, SFEDeltaHedgeGraph, SFSstoploss, SFEDeltaHedging, SFEDeltahedgingLogic, SFEDeltahedgingdepend'